-A COBOL E compiler, a COBOL F compiler, and an American National Standard COBOL compiler (formerly USAS COBOL) can be included in the operating system for compiling object programs from source programs written in the COBOL Language.
+A COBOL E compiler and an American National Standard COBOL compiler (formerly USAS COBOL) can be included in the operating system for compiling object programs from source programs written in the COBOL Language.

 COBOL is a language based on a well-defined restricted form of English.
 It provides a convenient method of designing programs for commercial data processing applications.
 COBOL was developed as a cooperative effort by a number of computer manufacturers and users.
-The USA standard of the language is American National Standard COBOL, X3.23-1968, as approved by the American National Standards Institute.
+The USA standard of the language is

+American National Standard COBOL, X3.23-1968, as approved by the American National Standards Institute.
 American National Standard COBOL is a compatible subset of CODASYL COBOL, which is the complete definition of the language, as approved by CODASYL (the Conference on Data Systems Language).

 An IBM American National Standard COBOL compiler -- which is compatible with the highest level of the USA standard, and which contains a number of IBM extensions to that standard -- can be included in the operating system for compiling object programs from source programs written in the COBOL language.
 IBM American National Standard COBOL contains many new features not found in previous implementations of COBOL.
+The COBOL E compiler also can be included in the operating system.